Kyriosity/use-dev/README+/snippets/wpf/bool2viz_improved.md

-# W&thinsp;P&thinsp;F&nbsp;&nbsp;&mdash;&nbsp;&nbsp; _improved_ `Boolean-to-Visibility` converter
+# W&thinsp;P&thinsp;F &nbsp;&mdash;&nbsp; _improved_ `Boolean-to-Visibility` converter

 Imagine :high_brightness:Lights:high_brightness: elements on the *View* that are switched by `bool Voltage` in its *ViewModel*.
 That's appealing to couple them with the .NET native [`BooleanToVisibilityConverter`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.booleantovisibilityconverter).

 Now suppose, :flashlight:Emergency lights:flashlight: will be switched on when the _Voltage_ is off.
-To spare either a `VoltageOff` property with logic, or a counterpart `InvertedBooleanToVisibilityConverter`, or elaborated [`Style.Triggers`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.style.triggers) let's sketch:
+To spare either a `VoltageOff` property with logic, or a counterpart `InvertedBooleanToVisibilityConverter`, or elaborated [`Style.Triggers`](https://docs.microsoft.com/en-us/dotnet/api/system.windows.style.triggers), let's sketch:

 <details>
 <summary><ins>&nbsp;Invertible BooleanToVisibility converter (<i>beta-version</i>):&nbsp;</ins></summary>